Welcome to my webpage!

 (now PhD at Uni.
 Wuppertal)

-Our recent work on the multimessenger emission from NGC 1068, led by Björn Eichmann was featured in Astrobites
+Our multimessenger study of NGC 1068 led by Björn Eichmann was covered in Astrobites.

-I grew up in Athens, Greece.
-I moved to the UK for undergraduate studies in Astrophysics at University College London.
+I grew up in Athens, Greece and studied Astrophysics at University College London.

-Image Credit: NASA, ESA, the Hubble Heritage Team (STScI/AURA), A. Nota (ESA/STScI), and the Westerlund 2 Science Team
+Image Credit: NASA, ESA, Hubble Heritage Team & partners